YoshiyukiKono/kafka-spark-streaming-hbase/README.md

 ### Configuration

 Edit `config/common.conf`, and change `<Your Kafka Server>` to the IP address of your Kafka server (It must be a private IP if you use AWS).
+Also change topic name appropriately.

 ```
 producer {